5 Things to know before travelling to Costa Rica

 If you need prescription medicine, you need a medical certificate in English or Spanish.
 I recommend you to take all the medicine that you use on a regular base with you, so you don’t have to worry about finding the same one that might have another name here or higher prices.
 Better save time and stress and enjoy the beautiful nature!

 You don’t need special vaccinations to enter the country, except if you come from a country where yellow fever is common.
 Costa Rica is not affected by yellow fever.
-Now that we're in a pandemic, be sure to check out the country's entry requirements here.

 The official currency in Costa Rica is the Colón (CRC).
 You can usually also pay in US-Dollars, but some places charge you more when you pay in Dollars.